Team Fortress 2: Items and economy

+The Mann versus Machine mode introduced unique live service rewards, including killstreak-tracking attachment "kits" for weapons, and "Botkiller" and "Australium" variants of existing weapons that act as Strange weapons by default.

+On Valentine's Day of 2012, a particular item was added called "Something Special for Someone Special", a $100 wedding ring that can be gifted to other players.
+Upon receiving and accepting the ring, a message is broadcast to everyone currently in-game, noting the player and recipient's names as well as the name used on the ring.
+This item has been described by various news outlets as "humorous".
+The item's ability to display text globally has been used to share messages, troll, or protest.

 Third-party websites such as the crowd-sourced backpack.tf have been created to aid users in trading, as well as track the value of in-game items.
-Crate keys, crafting metal, and in-game items such as an "earbuds" cosmetic (also referred to as "buds") are all used as currency due to their value.
+Crate keys, crafting-metal, and in-game items such as an Earbuds cosmetic (also referred to as "buds") are all used as currency due to their value.
+Keys are a preferred currency as of 2025, with a fixed Steam price of US$2.18 each, though some inflation has nonetheless driven the market value down to around $1.80.

-The economy of Team Fortress 2 has received significant attention from economists, journalists, and users, due to its relative sophistication and the value of many of its in-game items.
+The economy of Team Fortress 2 has received significant attention from economists, journalists, and users due to its relative sophistication and the value of many of its in-game items.
 It has often been the subject of study.
 It operates on a system of supply and demand, barter, and scarcity value, akin to many real-world economies such as that of the United States.
 In 2011, it was reported that the economy of Team Fortress 2 was worth over US$50 million.